 - Vegetative – This plant stage occurs early on as a plant develops its basic adult structure in the form of stems and foliage.
 During this stage, nitrogen is especially important.

-If you’re looking for OMRI Listed® nutrients for your soil-based or hydroponic grow operation, be sure to explore Safer® Brand’s nutrient line, which helps your plants as they grow from seedling, develop and then achieve full bloom.
 To learn more about Safer® Brand, join our community on Facebook for helpful tips and guidance.
 Before you place your first order, subscribe to the Safer® Brand E-Newsletter for a regular announcements from Safer® Brand and links to fresh, new articles.